DragonRidersUnite/book/src/02-player-movement.md

 end
 ```

 We check the right side of the screen: if the current player's x position plus their width is greater than `args.grid.w`, then we set the x position to the width of the screen (`args.grid.w`) minus the width of the sprite.
+For example, if we move the sprite so it has the x position of 1284, 4 pixels past the right edge of the screen, we override that change and set it to 1280 minus the player's width.

 It's so important that this happens after checking for input.
 You don't want to change `args.state.player_x` after this check, otherwise the boundary won't be enforced.
 Order matters with the code we write within `tick`.

 `args.grid.w` is the width of the screen.
 It's always 1280, but we don't want to have that magic number in our code.
 So we use `args.grid.w`.